During these

 required to complete a Form 433F, Collection Information Statement,

-9. User Fees – If an installment agreement is approved, you’ll be
+before the IRS will consider an installment agreement. - User Fees – If an installment agreement is approved, you’ll be

 charged a one-time user fee.
 The fee for a new agreement is $105,